Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Background

 \section{Background}

 From its first appearance in \cite{SH0} and its generalization in \cite{SH1}, \emph{symplectic homology} has been a useful tool in symplectic/contact geometry and topology.
-It is a Floer-type homology defined on a special symplectic manifold with contact boundary called a Liouville domain.
-Here, ``Floer-type" means that its differential is defined in terms of counting cylinders satisfying the Floer equation.
-While defining this object, one can choose admissible Hamiltonians which depend only on the radial coordinate.
+It is a Floer-type homology defined on a special symplectic manifold with a contact boundary called a Liouville domain.
+Here, ``Floer-type" means that its differential is defined by cylinders determined by the Floer equation.
+While defining this object, one can choose admissible Hamiltonians that depend only on the radial coordinate.
 This makes the periodic Hamiltonian orbits, generators of the Floer chain complex, become periodic Reeb orbits on each slice with a fixed radial coordinate.
 By incorporating objects and properties in contact dynamics, symplectic homology relates the symplectic geometry of the Liouville domain and the contact geometry of its boundary.

 Because of this nature, symplectic homology can be used as a tool for investigating properties in both contact and symplectic geometry.
 It is invariant under exact symplectomorphisms and symplectic deformations \cite{biased,Benedetti_2020}, so one can use symplectic homology to distinguish Liouville structures up to these equivalence relations.
 For example, \cite{mcleanstein} used symplectic homology to distinguish Stein structures, a special type of Liouville structure, on $\mathbb{R}^{2n}$ up to exact symplectomorphisms and symplectic deformations along Stein structures.
 Symplectic homology can also be used to prove the non-fillability property of particular contact manifolds, using the simple fact that symplectic homology can always be defined on an exact filling of a contact manifold.
 Zhengyi Zhou \cite{Zhou_2021,Zhou_2024} utilized this fact and showed that contradictions occur due to topological reasons, hence deducing the non-existence of exact fillings of certain contact manifolds.
 One can utilize other versions of symplectic homology, such as positive symplectic homology, (positive) $S^1$-equivariant symplectic homology, Rabinowitz-Floer homology, etc., or modify it by truncating the homology according to the action value to explore the geometry or dynamics in a more detailed fashion.